simplySimple-cs16/flutter_projects/projects_readme.txt

     - the body of a Scaffold widget can be a user defined stateless widget class
     - stateful class requires the changing variable value which change the state of the app to be declared under a separate function called setState(){//your code}

+5. magic-8-ball-flutter:
+    - Using stateful widget inside stateless widget

+6. xylophone-flutter:
+    - sounds, texts etc are added the same way images are added i.e creating a folder and then updating the assets section in the .yaml file